denoland/deno/docs/getting_started/wasm.md

 ### ES Module style imports

-> This is an unstable Deno feature.
+> This is an unstable feature.
 Learn more about
 > [unstable features](../../runtime/unstable).

 WASM files can also be loaded using imports: